Gichi Onigaming, The Great Carrying Place

-The Grand Portage trail remains an international road.
-Under the terms of the Webster- Ashburton Treaty of 1842, the use of the trail remains free and open to citizens of both the United States and Canada.
+The adoption of native technology and the cultural exchange that took place during the fur trade led to exploration and mapping the continent.
+The quest for furs caused European expansion into the northwest during the 18th and 19th centuries.
+The Grand Portage trail itself was a focal point in developing the international boundary between Canada and the United States, and today remains an international road.
+Under the terms of the Webster- Ashburton Treaty of 1842, use of the trail remains free and open to citizens of both the United States and Canada.
 Without the Grand Portage, Canadian and American political history and national boundaries might have been quite different.

-From Fort Charlotte, canoers embark on the Grand Portage trail, which is the culmination of an incredible voyage and “portage experience” that can be had by canoeing the Boundary Waters Canoe Area Wilderness (BWCAW) and the Quetico and La Verendrye provincial parks (known in total as the Superior-Quetico complex).
+The western, or Fort Charlotte district, is named for historic Fort Charlotte, which today is a camping area with primitive campsites, a point of debarkation for modern canoe travelers, and a destination for hikers from the lakeshore.
+A small monument made of river stones marks the location of the historic fort.
+From Fort Charlotte, canoers embark on the Grand Portage trail, which is the culmination of an incredible canoe voyage and portage experience beginning at the Boundary Waters Canoe Area Wilderness (BWCAW) and the Quetico and La Verendrye provincial parks (together known as the Superior-Quetico complex).
 At the end of this trip, canoers portage their supplies the final 8.5 miles to reach Lake Superior.